General says attacks by foreign hackers are 'clarion call' - WTMJ

 As a result, he said, the problem is not that intelligence agencies can’t connect all the dots but rather “we can’t see all of the dots.”

+“We have an inability to see everything,” he added.
+“We as U.S. Cyber Command or the National Security Agency may see what is occurring outside of the United States, but when it comes into the United States, our adversaries are moving very quickly.
+They understand the laws and the policies that we have within our nation, and so they’re utilizing our own infrastructure, our own internet service providers, to create these intrusions.”

-Nakasone said the U.S. is trying to improve information-sharing with the private sector and remove disincentives from companies from disclosing details with the government on threats they see.
-A senior Biden administration official told reporters earlier this month that the administration was not currently seeking additional authority to monitor U.S.-based networks.
+A senior Biden administration official told reporters earlier this month that the administration was not currently seeking additional authorities to monitor U.S.-based networks.
+Rather, the U.S. is working to encourage better information-sharing from the private sector about cyber threats.

 Private companies are typically reluctant to share information on hacks and attempted hacks with the FBI and other government agencies, mostly out of fear of the negative business fallout if it were to become public.
 In many cases, companies don’t even report the incidents to the government.